Cisco-Talos/DBI/README.md

 All clients and samples are build for Microsoft Windows 11.

-If you are new to DynamoRio, please read the HU-DBI-Recon2025.pdf paper to get started (see below).
+If you are new to DynamoRio, please read the corrosponding **[Talos blog post](https://blog.talosintelligence.com/dynamic-binary-instrumentation-dbi-with-dynamorio/)** to get started (see below).

 ## WARNING